What is Rumba?

 Modern Pop Music

-There are actually multiple styles of ‘rumba’ as there often are with Latin styles of dance.
+There are multiple styles of ‘rumba’ as there often are with Latin styles of dance.

 1. American Social or ‘Box’ Rumba